initMayday/opengl-linux-example/README.md

 Then you can run ./run.sh.
 It runs meson compile -C build, and runs the resulting binary.

 glad and stb_image are under their own respective licenses - they are only included here for the sake of completeness

+You will need both glfw and spdlog installed as packages on your system.